-This section of a business plan talks about target audience or potential customers of products or services, competitors, and how the business plans to differentiate itself from the competitors, and also details of unique selling points of products and services.
+This section of a business plan talks about the target audience or potential customers of products or services, competitors, and how the business plans to differentiate itself from the competitors, and also details of unique selling points of products and services.
 It also presents business strategy and tools on how the business plans to attract the customers and achieve the business goals.
 This section also includes a sales plan or so-called strategic sales and marketing plan.
 This section is the best place to describe how the business plans to sell products or services to the target market and the various distribution channels.

 6. Operations Plan

-This section talks about the management team, organization chart, staffing, new and/or existing positions in the company, business location and an overview of day-to-day activities of the business.
+This section talks about the management team, organization chart, staffing, new and/or existing positions in the company, business location, and an overview of day-to-day activities of the business.

 7. Financial Plan